couchbase-examples/couchbase-tutorials/tutorial/markdown/python/quickstart-flask-python/quickstart-flask-python.md

 - Create the new entity (collection) in the Couchbase bucket.
 You can create the collection using the [SDK](https://docs.couchbase.com/sdk-api/couchbase-python-client/couchbase_api/couchbase_management.html#couchbase.management.collections.CollectionManager.create_collection) or via the [Couchbase Server interface](https://docs.couchbase.com/cloud/n1ql/n1ql-language-reference/createcollection.html).
 - Define the routes in a new file in the `api` folder similar to the existing routes like `airport.py`.
 - Add the new routes to the application in `app.py`.
+- Add the tests for the new routes in a new file in the `tests` folder similar to `test_airport.py`.

 ### Appendix 2: Running Self Managed Couchbase Cluster